 The device has three separate cooling blocks internally, each with its own water pipe.
 All pipes are led out and connected outside of the device.
-The water flows through all three pipes in series.
+The water will thus flow through all three pipes in series.
 On the rear of the device are two taps (tee pieces) for water connection: